 The security firm has described the group of hackers as a part of an Advanced Persistent Threat (APT), while the cyber-spying activities begun back in 2011 and the group targeted over 100 victims, out of which 70 percent of the victims were in India.
 Whereas the rest of the attacks were targeted towards Tibetan and Southeast Asian based activists as well as dozens of organizations in Bangladesh, Nepal, and Pakistan.

 Over the time span of four years, the APT group used to send spear phishing emails containing Microsoft Word documents embedded with a malicious script called Watermain.
 So whenever the targeted victim opens an infected document, the malicious script automatically creates backdoors on infected machines.

 It was also found out that these spear phishing attacks were also detected in April 2015, about a month ahead of Indian Prime Minister Narendra Modi’s first visit to China.
 But most of the hackers focus is on targeting governmental, diplomatic, scientific and educational organizations.

 According to the FireEye’s Asia Pacific Chief Technology Officer,

-“Collecting intelligence on India remains a key strategic goal for China-based APT groups, and these attacks on India and its neighbouring countries reflect growing interest in its foreign affairs.”
-He further added, “Organizations should redouble their cyber security efforts and ensure they can prevent, detect and respond to attacks in order to protect themselves.”
+“Collecting intelligence on India remains a key strategic goal for China-based APT groups, and these attacks on India and its neighboring countries reflect growing interest in its foreign affairs.”
+He further added, “Organizations should redouble their cybersecurity efforts and ensure they can prevent, detect and respond to attacks in order to protect themselves.”